j3k0/cordova-plugin-purchase/api/classes/CdvPurchase.Store.md

 • `get` **products**(): [`Product`](CdvPurchase.Product.md)[]

-List of all active products
+List of all active products.

+Products are active if their details have been successfully loaded from the store.

 #### Returns